montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 - `handedness.csv`: Results of the handedness questionnaire (see `appendices/Appendix_M1_handedness_form_SWE.pdf`).
 Column description:
-  - *Subject*: Uniquely identifies each subject, either with their ID integer if there is no ambiguity or adding the date time information if there are more than one participant with the same ID.
+  - *Subject*: Uniquely identifies each subject, either with their ID integer if there is no ambiguity or adding the date time information if there is more than one participant with the same ID.
   - *Item*: Each of the 10 questions of the handedness form.
   - *Response*: A transcription of the participant response.
 2 means two plus